Guild Wars 2: Guild Wars 2: Heart of Thorns

 Following the events of Season 2, the entire pact fleet is in ruins and burning, strewn all over the heart of the Maguuma Jungle.
 The Jungle Dragon, Mordremoth begins to send its minions, the Mordrem, forth to establish its hold on Tyria—and to bring the Sylvari race under its control.
 The pact commander journeys through the jungle picking up the pieces, locating their missing allies, exploring and meeting different factions in the jungle and mastering new skills to use for their advantage.
 During the story the commander also continues their hunt for Glint's egg, which was taken by Caithe.
 Whilst doing so they discover a hidden golden city, Tarir, built after the events of Eye of the North to incubate and protect Glint's offspring.
 After catching up and reconciling with Caithe, the egg is then left there, guarded by the city's inhabitants, the Exalted.
 At the end of the expansion, the pact commander enters Mordremoth's mind and destroys him from the inside, and as a result, his magic is dispersed across Tyria, some being absorbed by Glint's egg in Tarir.

 Raids are introduced with Heart of Thorns which tell optional side stories, some of which lead into future releases.

 Heart of Thorns introduces raids, which together form their own optional side-story, leading into the story of Living World Season 3.

 Living World Season 3

 Living World Season 3 is the third instalment of the Living World, picking up a year after the Guild Wars 2: Heart of Thorns story left off.
-The story deals with the aftermath of the expansion story, the effects of the death of two Elder dragon's on the planet, a political coup and Human civil war, and the return of Lazarus the Dire, a member of the thought-to-be-extinct antagonistic race, the Mursaat.
+The story deals with the aftermath of the expansion story, the effects of the death of two Elder dragons on the planet, a political coup and Human civil war, and the return of Lazarus the Dire, a member of the thought-to-be-extinct antagonistic race, the Mursaat.
 During the season, Glint's Egg also hatches into a baby dragon, Aurene, Glint's daughter.
 It is revealed towards the end of the season that Lazarus is in fact the human god, Balthazar, in disguise.
-He has turned rogue and returned to Tyria to destroy the rest of the Elder Dragons and take their power for his own; an act that would rip Tyria apart.
+He has turned rogue and returned to Tyria to destroy the rest of the Elder Dragons and take their power for his own, an act that would rip Tyria apart.